 - Historic Albuquerque, Inc. (program support and walking tours)

 - The Albuquerque Conservation Association – TACA (program interactions)

 - Offer Downtown Walking Tours

-- Training of Guides by Historic Albuquerque, Inc. Twelve trained guides are currently conducting tours.
+- Training of Guides by Historic Albuquerque, Inc. Eleven trained guides are currently conducting tours.

-- Downtown tours are offered on Saturday Mornings starting at 10:00 AM
+- Free downtown tours are offered on Saturday Mornings starting at 10:00 AM

 - Tours are on Central Avenue between 1st and 8th Streets.